Belodri/Orbital-Mini-Sandbox/PDD.md

     - `SimStateBuffer`: Fixed-size buffer for simulation metadata
     - `BodyStateBuffer`: Dynamic buffer for celestial body data
     - Buffer configuration parameters (max bodies, buffer sizes)

+`CommandQueue.cs`
+- Specialized utility class that decouples immediate method calls from their execution by queuing them as commands.
+- **Responsibilities:**
+    - Enqueues PhysicsEngine operations for deferred, batched execution.
+    - Abstracts the creation and lifecycle of Task<T> objects (which become JavaScript Promises) for commands that must return a value.
+    - Manages promise resolution, ensuring tasks are correctly completed with a result or rejected with an exception upon command execution.
+    - Executes all pending commands when processed by the EngineBridge (during a tick).
+    - Allows the queue to be cleared to prevent stale operations after a full state reset (e.g., LoadPreset).
+- **State Ownership:**
+    - A Queue of Action<PhysicsEngine> delegates representing the pending commands.

 **Tick Flow:**
 Javascript